A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Numerical results

 In all the examples we use the preconditioned GMRES(5) Krylov solver \cite{saad1993flexible}, and seek a solution with relative residual accuracy of $10^{-6}$, starting from a zero initial guess.
 The right hand side $\vec\bfq$ is chosen to be a point source located at middle of the top row of the domain, similarly to Fig. \ref{fig:wavefields}.
-Unless stated otherwise, we use the shifted operator \eqref{eq:shift} as preconditioner, using a shift parameter of 0.2.
-This shift parameter was used in \cite{JointEikFWI17,Treister2018point} for solving the acoustic equation \eqref{eq:acousitcHelm}.
-In all the experiments that concern the solution of the reformulated system \eqref{eq:elasticHelmReformulatedSystem}, we use 3-level $W(1,1)$ cycles using red-black cell-wise relaxation, with a damping parameter of 0.5.
+Unless stated otherwise, we use the shifted operator \eqref{eq:shift} as preconditioner, using a shift parameter of 0.1, 0.3, and 0.4 for two-, three- and four-level MG methods, respectively.
+In all the experiments that concern the solution of the reformulated system \eqref{eq:elasticHelmReformulatedSystem}, we use $W(1,1)$-cycles using red-black cell-wise relaxation, with a damping parameter of 0.75, 0.5, and 0.25 on the first, second and third grids.
+While our theoretical analysis in Section \ref{sec:LFA} is valid for the lexicographic version only, our choice of a constant damping parameter for red-black Vanka in the next subsections is based on trial and error.
+The choice for the coarse grids is motivated by \cite{calandra2013improved} which used a smaller damping parameters on coarse grids for the acoustic \eqref{eq:acousitcHelm}.
 In the multigrid framework, we define our coarse grid problems by the Galerkin product \eqref{eq:coarseGridMatrix}.
-These are our "default" parameters that we found to be the most effective.
-In all the examples, we use an absorbing boundary layer of 20 cells, and add a small artificial attenuation by adding $0.005\omega$ to $\gamma$ in \eqref{eq:elasticHelmMass}.
+These are our ``default'' parameters that we found to be the most effective.
+In all the examples, we use an absorbing boundary layer of 20 cells, and add a small artificial attenuation by adding $0.01\pi$ to $\gamma$ in \eqref{eq:elasticHelmMass}.
+The code for running the experiments below is available online at \url{https://github.com/JuliaInv/Helmholtz.jl} together with \url{https://github.com/JuliaInv/Multigrid.jl} as modules that are part of the {\tt jInv.jl} package \cite{jInv17}.